Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the acute interstitial nephritis
+Causes acute interstitial nephritis

 Pathogenesis

-Symptoms of the acute interstitial nephritis
+Symptoms acute interstitial nephritis

-- oliguria, if it is, then expressed 2-3 days;
+- oliguria, if it occurs, is expressed for 2-3 days;

 - urinary syndrome persists for 2-4 weeks, and polyuria up to 2 months;